Building a Dream by hand with the World's Greatest Architect

 A dozen Wright-designed buildings stand in Minnesota today, including the Lovness home and a cottage they built later on the property, but likely none of them have the improbable back story that Lonnie Lovness tells here with such humor and devotion.
 This is the up-close-and-personal memoir that Wright fans, especially those in Minnesota, have been waiting for.

 Don and Virginia Lovness went to see Frank Lloyd Wright in 1955 at Taliesin, where he agreed to design a home / art studio for the young couple.
 The following spring they began a two-year marathon of chiseling and laying stone, pouring cement and framing their Usonian gem on a small lake in Minnesota.
 They lived in a tiny camping trailer on site with their two daughters, a cat and a goat.

-An update of the Seth Peterson cottage in Wisconsin, Don and Virginia built this second Wright design by themselves in 1972.
+An update of the Seth Peterson cottage in Wisconsin, Don and Virginia built this second Wright design by themselves in 1972 to 1975.

 Don and Virginia became very close to Mrs. Wright, Wes Peters and the entire Fellowship, and their home became a regular "R&R" stop for Taliesin apprentices.
 They were influenced by Wright in many ways and became avid collectors of Oriental art.
 Don re-created some of the "Sprite" designs from the long-gone Midway Gardens, sparking a resurgence of interest in these lovely figurines.

 Growing Up Wright, Part 2:

 Don and Virginia Lovness, meeting Frank Lloyd Wright - VIDEO

 Growing up Wright, by Lonnie Lovness, is a beautifully written, first-hand account by a daughter of two amazing Frank Lloyd Wright clients, Don and Virginia Lovness.